 Chart 2.4 presents the time profile of adoption of contour banks.
 An equivalent chart has been constructed for each of the seven management practices and is presented in appendix B to maintain the tractability of this document.
-Chart 2.4 illustrates that the rate of adoption of contour banks has increased from 2001 to 2003 - however, from 2003 to 2005 it appears to have increased for the wheat-sheep zone, but decreased slightly for the HRZ.
+Chart 2.4 illustrates that the rate of adoption of contour banks has increased from 2001 to a Northern red meat refers to producers in QLD and NT.
+Conversely, southern red meat captures the remaining states.

+2003 - however, from 2003 to 2005 it appears to have increased for the wheatsheep zone, but decreased slightly for the HRZ.